 3. Strengthen your employer value proposition

-Whether you craft this yourself or work with an experienced partner, a strong EVP and employer brand make a lasting impact on talent attraction and retention.
+Whether you craft a compelling EVP yourself or work with an experienced partner, a strong employer brand makes a lasting impact on talent attraction and retention.

 4. Build an engaging culture